Adaptive design

 How often are adaptive designs used in randomised trials?

-The idea of changing aspects of a clinical trial using accruing study data is not new, but it took many years for researchers, regulators and funders to be receptive to the concept.
+The idea of changing trial design aspects of a clinical trial using accruing study data is not new, but it took many years for researchers, regulators and funders to be receptive to the concept.
 The scope of trial adaptations has increased over time as more statistical methods have been developed to address emerging research needs.
 The use of adaptive designs in randomised trials is steadily increasing, although it is a relatively small fraction of trials.

-PANDA users may wish to read more on the types of these adaptive designs and scope of adaptations used in practice 1, 2, 3, 4, 5, 6, 7, 8, 9,10, 11, 12, 13, 14, 15, 16, 17.
-These adaptive designs can be applied across disease areas, though the opportunities to use them in certain clinical areas (e.g. emergency medicine 18 and oncology) may be greater than others.
+PANDA users may wish to read more on the types of these adaptive designs and scope of adaptations used in practice 1, 2, 3, 4, 5, 6, 7, 8, 9,10, 11, 12, 13, 14, 15, 16, 17, 24, 25, 26, 27, 29.
+These adaptive designs can be applied across disease areas, though the opportunities to use them in certain clinical areas (e.g., emergency medicine 18 and oncology) may be greater than others.
 Several researchers have studied reasons why the uptake of adaptive designs is very low despite the availability of an ever-growing body of literature on related statistical methods 1,2,3, 10,11, 19, 20, 21, 22, 23.

-PANDA users may wish to read more on the types of these adaptive designs and scope of adaptations used in practice 1, 2, 3, 4, 5, 6, 7, 8, 9,10, 11, 12, 13, 14, 15, 16, 17.
-These adaptive designs can be applied across disease areas, though the opportunities to use them in certain clinical areas (e.g. emergency medicine 18 and oncology) may be greater than others.
+PANDA users may wish to read more on the types of these adaptive designs and scope of adaptations used in practice 1, 2, 3, 4, 5, 6, 7, 8, 9,10, 11, 12, 13, 14, 15, 16, 17, 24, 25, 26, 27, 29.
+These adaptive designs can be applied across disease areas, though the opportunities to use them in certain clinical areas (e.g., emergency medicine 18 and oncology) may be greater than others.
 Several researchers have studied reasons why the uptake of adaptive designs is very low despite the availability of an ever-growing body of literature on related statistical methods 1,2,3, 10,11, 19, 20, 21, 22, 23.

 A notable barrier mentioned by many researchers is the lack of knowledge of adaptive designs and practical knowledge on how to apply them.
 PANDA is aimed to help bridge this practical knowledge gap by educating multidisciplinary researchers in clinical trials.
 PANDA users may wish to read these easy-to-read tutorial papers on the concepts of adaptive designs including real-life case studies.